pgmodeler/pgmodeler/PLUGINS.md

 Advanced plugins
 ---------------

-To create advanced plugins you need to study the source code of pgModeler (particularly the headers).
-The code is well documented but in Portuguese.
+To create advanced plugins for particular tasks you need to check the pgModeler API documentation.
+The documentation is well structured but the UI library is still in Portuguese language but the code refactoring is in progress.
 If you want to create a plugin and have questions please contact me via e-mail.

-In the near future all the code will be cataloged and online documentation in English will be available to developers (help wanted!).